-Here are a few examples of his playwrighting: a solo piece he wrote for a virtual playwright slam (7 minutes), performed by Malcolm Callan; the audio for a multi-media dance piece; and audio of a Classical Oratorio he wrote with his uncle, composer David Stock.
+Here are a few examples of his playwrighting: a few of the monologues from a monologue project he Is writing as well as the audio for a multi-media dance piece; and audio of a Classical Oratorio he wrote with his uncle, composer David Stock.

 Audio of “Euphrasy/EuKrazy” soundscape written by Michael Stock for a multi-media dance piece

 Audio of “Hostage: An Oratorio” with music by David Stock and lyrics by Michael Stock

 His work is published in The New York Theatre Experience’s Plays and Playwrights 2004, as well as Best Stage Scenes (Smith and Kraus), Best Men’s Monologues (Smith and Kraus), Best Women’s Monologues (Smith and Kraus), Acting Is Believing (Wadsworth Publishing), and Play With Purpose: Lessac Kinesensics in Action (The Lessac Training and Research Institute).